dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 By default, the app is deployed on a free dyno which doesn't access request.
 Free dynos will sleep after a half hour of inactivity.
 This causes a delay of a few seconds for the first request upon waking.

-To start the dyno run the following
+To start the dyno run the following:

 ```
 $ heroku ps:scale web=1